 After thinking about the beginnings, that is, our birth and life it would be remiss not to think about the opposite end, that is, the brevity of life and finally death.

 If we are living for Jesus then death in the natural sense holds no fear for us, for we know that the end of our lives is just the beginning of something much better than we could anticipate.
 It’s those who won’t come to Him while His hand is still outstretched in mercy who won’t know these promises.
 Their life is more important than sacrifice of any sort.
-By sacrifice I'm meaning to throw away the things that mean nothing and think of how Jesus paid the ultimate price for our redemption, with His own life.
-Those living for today place no importance or significance on the spiritual death that lies beyond the physical death and they fear losing their lives, which is unknowingly brought about by disbelief and not ever knowing what could have been.
+By sacrifice I'm meaning to throw away the things that mean nothing and think of how Jesus paid the ultimate price for our redemption, with His own life so that we may have life.
+Those living for today place no importance or significance on the spiritual death that lies beyond the physical death and they fear losing their lives, all of which is unknowingly brought about by disbelief and not ever knowing what could have been.
 And that is a sad thing.

 Consider the story of the rich man and Lazarus, it’s very relevant today.
+Luke 16: 19 - 31.